-This is a short guide on how to create an Instagram profile that will perfectly reflect your brand and attract new followers.
+This is a short 3-minute guide for absolute beginners on how to create a fantastic Instagram profile that will perfectly reflect your brand and attract new followers.

 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.

 Let’s start by looking at some of the very basics.

 Basic recommendations when creating your Instagram profile for your business

 - Your Name.
 Remember to add your first name to your profile page.
 This is different to your user name.
 This is the Instagram name that appears at the start of your profile description – I’ve circled it below so you can see what I mean.
 It’s really important to add your real name as followers will be reassured that you are a real person behind a real brand.
 It will help them get to know you.

 - Remove privacy barriers.
 Be careful when creating your profile that you set it to public, not a private account.
 Private means people have to request to follow you before they can see your Instagram page.
 You don’t want that if you are using Instagram as a marketing tool, so make sure it’s set to public.

 - Avoid just linking to your website homepage; link to a strong, high-converting page instead (like an optin page, or your most popular product).
 Make sure you take 5 minutes to sign up to this free tool to work out the best link to add to your profile

 General rules about making your Instagram account attractive

 Like any social network, your Instagram profile publicly reflects your personal brand.
 Make sure you do it justice by ensuring that the tone, color scheme, design, and wording is all a perfect and accurate representation of who you are and your brand.
 Keep it consistent with other areas on the web your brand is at the forefront: your website, Facebook, Twitter, email.